ansible/ansible/docsite/latest/rst/intro_inventory.rst

     ntp_server: acme.example.org
     database_server: storage.example.org

-It is ok if these files do not exist, this is an optional feature.
+It is ok if these files do not exist, as this is an optional feature.

 Tip: In Ansible 1.2 or later the group_vars/ and host_vars/ directories can exist in either the playbook directory OR the inventory directory.
 If both paths exist, variables in the playbook